piyook/mock-api-framework-template/README.md

 mkdir src/api/users
 ```

+#### IMPORTANT

+Rember to use 'npm run dev' to start a local dev server when developing new API endpoints.

+Once endpoints have been developed and tested then use 'npm run start' to build the docker image and start a container to serve the endpoints on localhost (or use 'npm run rebuild' or 'npm run nuke' if changes need to be made to an existing docker image).

 #### 2. Create an **api.ts** file in this new folder and add handler logic here - see https://github.com/mswjs/msw for information on writing handlers.

 Also take a look at the various example handlers in the api folder.